-Mr. Wong Ling Sun, Vincent, MILT, JP, aged 49, is the Chairman since 12 December 2014.
+Mr. Wong Ling Sun, Vincent, MILT, JP, aged 50, is the Chairman since 12 December 2014.
 Mr. Wong was appointed as Executive Director of the Company on 16 October 2004.
 He is also the director of all subsidiaries of the Group.
 Mr. Wong is the son of Ms. Ng Sui Chun, the brother of Ms. Wong Wai Man, Vivian and Ms. Wong Wai Sum, Maya and the nephew of Mr. Wong Man Chiu, who is the engineering manager of the Group.
 He also holds directorship in three substantial shareholders as defined under Part XV Disclosure of Interests of SFO, namely Skyblue Group Limited ("Skyblue"), Metro Success Investment Limited ("Metro Success") and JETSUN UT Company (PTC) Limited ("JETSUN").
 Mr. Wong holds a bachelor of arts degree in economics and he is an honorary fellow of School of Professional and Continuing Education of The University of Hong Kong ("HKU SPACE").
-He is currently a member of the Town Planning Appeal Board of Development Bureau and the Administrative Appeal Board of Chief Secretary for Administration's Office.